Alessio2704/monte-carlo-simulator/README.md

 ### Live Value Preview (Hover-for-Value)

 The flagship feature of the extension is the live value preview.
-Simply hover your mouse over any variable in your script to see its calculated value instantly.
+Simply hover your mouse over any variable in your script to see its calculated value instantly, even if its logic depends on functions from multiple imported files.

 **How it Works:**
 When you hover over a variable, the extension communicates with the `vsc` language server, which:

-1. Performs a rapid, in-memory **AOT compilation** of your script in "preview mode."
+1. Performs a rapid, in-memory **AOT compilation** of your script in "preview mode," resolving all `@import` statements.
 2. Generates a temporary, optimized **JSON bytecode** focused _only_ on the code needed to calculate that specific variable.
 3. Invokes the high-performance C++ **VM** (`vse`) in the background with this bytecode.
 4. Receives the result from the engine and displays it directly in the hover tooltip.